 Mysore style is the traditional form of teaching and practicing Ashtanga yoga.
 It’s the way Ashtanga yoga was (and still is) originally taught in Mysore, India.
-The participants practice at their own pace and according to their own ability whilst the teacher gives individual guidance and adjustments.
-The Ashtanga sequences (there are six in total) are taught pose by pose.
-When the teacher sees that the student is ready, the next asana (posture) is added (beginners start with a relatively short practice).
-Each asana builds from the previous, and prepares for successive asanas.
+The participants practice at their own pace and according to their own ability whilst the teacher gives personal guidance and adjustments.
+We work with the ashtanga yoga sequences as a framework but try to help each practitioner find variations and adaptations that suit the particular individual.
+The teacher is there to share his or her experience, assist, offer help and answer questions/give advice and provide ideas for each practitioner to explore deeper in their practice.
 Classes are mixed level with beginners practicing next to more seasoned practitioners.
 Complete beginners are recommended to attend the beginners courses (see below).
 Please also consult the FAQ and General practice advice for more information.

 Beginner’s courses cover the basics of Ashtanga yoga starting with a short introduction to yoga philosophy followed by a gradual learning of the Sun Salutations, the standing asanas (postures), part of the Ashtanga yoga primary series as well as finishing postures.
 Focus is particularly put on linking breath and movement in the so called vinyasa system.
 We also learn about Bandha (energy locks in the body) and Drishti (focus).
 Students attending beginners courses may also attend Mysore style classes in parallell.